Moving Average Envelopes

 Interpreting the Moving Average Envelopes

 In the chart above of the QQQQ's, the price is not trending.
-During non-trending phases of markets, Moving Average Envelopes make great overbought and oversold indicators.
+During non-trending phases of markets, it could be argued that Moving Average Envelopes would make great overbought and oversold indicators.

-- Buy when the stock price penetrates the lower envelope and closes back inside the envelope.
+- Using the concept of range trading, a trader might buy when the stock price penetrates the lower envelope and closes back inside the envelope.

-- Sell when the stock price penetrates the upper envelope and then closes back down inside the envelope.
+- Likewise, a trader might sell when the stock price penetrates the upper envelope and then closes back down inside the envelope.

 Price Breakout Indicator

-- When prices break below the lower envelope, then sell.
+- And when prices break below the lower envelope, a trader might view that as a selling opportunity.

 An illustration of an upward price breakout is shown above on the chart of the QQQQ's.
 On the right side, the QQQQ's gapped up above the 2% price band.